 - Recognize and evaluate approaches to situations of a potentially sensitive nature.

-- Establish and maintain cooperative work relationships with those contacted in the course of work.
+- Establish and maintain cooperative relationships with those contacted during work.

 - Independently manage increasingly difficult cases under general supervision.